Post written by Susan Lacke.

 - No rice.

 - No quinoa.

 Further, there’s no starchy foods, no dairy, no alcohol, no sugars (except those found naturally in fruit), and no convenience foods of any sort.

-I finally understood why there were so few resources on paleo for vegetarians.
+I finally understood why there were so few resources on paleo for vegetarians, why vegans and paleos don’t seem to get along, and why there are so few vegan Crossfitters (Crossfit being decidedly pro-paleo).
 Flustered, I began to wonder if I had met my match in this challenge.
 What the hell was I supposed to eat for the next eight weeks?

 Paleo for vegetarians

 Let’s mark this one in the “win” column: I survived 8 weeks as a paleo-vegetarian, and I didn’t die from protein deficiency.
 Meticulous tracking of my food intake allowed me to see if I was meeting my daily nutritional needs.
 Yes, even protein.

 As it turns out, the veggie-caveman-death theory was wrong on a lot of counts.

 Yes, protein sources are particularly important in a paleo diet.
 However, animal protein is perhaps given too much prominence.
 Some paleo followers claim that cavemen consumed 60 to 80 percent of their calories from protein, mostly from animal sources.
 But research shows that cavemen likely got 45 to 50 percent of their protein from … you got it, plant sources.

 So where — specifically, from what plant foods — did those cavemen get their protein and fat?
 More importantly, where should today’s No Meat Athletes look if they want to take on a paleo diet?
 During my 8-week paleo experiment, I centered my diet around vegetarian, paleo-friendly staples offering the highest amounts of protein and healthy fats: